iris-lh/gweb/README.md

 # gweb
-Gweb opens the current repository on Github or Bitbucket in your default browser.
+Open the current git repository on Github or Bitbucket in your default browser.